All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can fiber help with the bloating I experience on GLP-1 medication?

 Paradoxically, adequate fiber can reduce bloating over time by improving overall gut motility.
-However, adding too much fiber too quickly initially worsens bloating.
+But adding too much fiber too quickly initially worsens bloating.
 Start slowly and give your gut bacteria two to three weeks to adjust.

 Let Our Team Help